surveycto/llm-conversations/README.md

 ### Getting started

-**To use this plug-in**, download the plugin file, configure the required parameters, and attach it to your form with the appropriate field appearance.
+**To use this plug-in**, download the plug-in file, configure the required parameters, and attach it to your form with the appropriate field appearance.

 ### Required Parameters